Ircama/osm-carto-tutorials/pages/30_tilemill-osm-carto.md

 - Select the server (PostgreSQL at port 5432)
 - Expand Categories, Spatial Extensions; enable PostGIS (select the latest version for the appropriate architecture, 32 or 64 bit)

-### Install PostGis
+### Install PostGIS

-Installation of PostGis:
+Installation of PostGIS:

-- Select Components to install: PostGis (don't create spatial database)
+- Select Components to install: PostGIS (don't create spatial database)
 - Would you like us to register the GDAL_DATA environment variable for you?
 No
 - Raster drivers are disabled by default? ...
 No
 - Enable out db rasters?
 No